GroggyAlgorithm/HalBuilder/README.md

 ```

+Your builder.py Should always be one level above your python.exe folder

+If you use the File/Select Python functionality in the GUI, you can select the python.exe you want and it will automatically look for builder.py in the folder above this!

+If you dont...

-Now you can either use MOVE the provided py folder fully or...
+You can either use MOVE the provided py folder fully or...

 Within your Release folder, create a folder name 'py'

-Copy the python source file into this folder

 In this folder, we also want to create a virtual enviroment